JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 Inspector Coffey said that leaseholders are left with two bleak options: moving out of the area or remaining but being impoverished.
 Like-for-like swap was the only option that would have enabled leaseholders to remain in the area without being impoverished. *We will need to show that the shared equity deal impoverishes leaseholders despite change in the £16k policy.
 (Investigate service charges etc)*

-## The scheme is not viable and therefore not deliverable.
+## Scheme is not viable and therefore not deliverable.
-There are three main factors contributing to the non-viability of the scheme:
+@.
+There are three main factors which demonstrate that the Scheme is not viable:

  1. The Scheme was not viable in the first place
  2. £180m of allocated government funding has been withdrawn since the AAAP was adopted
  3. The government has cut the amount housing associations can charge for (social) rents and introduced a cap in Local Housing Allowance https://www.theguardian.com/housing-network/2012/aug/09/housing-benefit-caps-end-tenancies-in-london

 @.
-Documents submitted to the examination in public of the AAAP, show that the Aylesbury scheme as envisaged is still not viable and that the viability gap is being bridged by shortchanging leaseholders.
+Documents submitted prior to the examination in public of the AAAP in 2009, show that the Aylesbury scheme as envisaged is was not viable and that the viability gap is being bridged by shortchanging leaseholders.
 In Jan 2009, the [draft Aylesbury Area Action Plan](http://35percent.org/img/DraftAAAP.pdf) showed that there was a funding shortfall of £299m.

 ![Page 92 of the [appendices](http://35percent.org/img/DraftAAAP_appendices.pdf) to the [draft AAAP](http://35percent.org/img/DraftAAAP.pdf)](http://35percent.org/img/DraftAAAP_appendices.png)